Governors agree to study sending gas to Asia through Mexico

 “Asia’s burgeoning demand, New Mexico’s abundant supply, and Arizona and Sonora’s strategic location and transport networks all combine to present an opportunity for continued regional growth,” the agreement states.

-New Mexico is a top producer of natural gas and outgoing Martinez, who leaves office at the end of the month, has made finding ways to export the fuel a priority.
+New Mexico is a top producer of natural gas, and Martinez, who leaves office at the end of the month, has made finding ways to export the fuel a priority.

+“Opening new markets in Asia would not only create jobs in the regions of our state that produce natural gas, it would benefit all New Mexicans,” said Kyler Nerison, executive director of the pro-energy New Mexicans for Economic Prosperity.

+He said increasing energy exports could help generate tax revenues needed to pay for the state’s schools and infrastructure.

-The pact notes that Arizona has been fast-growing in terms of population and employment, suggesting that running the fuel through the state’s pipelines and facilities could bring economic benefits.
+The pact notes that Arizona has been fast-growing in terms of population and employment, suggesting that running the fuel through the state’s pipelines and facilities could bring economic benefits here as well.

 Ducey called the agreement “a great way for us to work with our neighbors to promote binational trade.”